gobengo/streamhub-sdk/README.md

 ![streamhub-sdk block diagram](https://drive.google.com/uc?id=0BwAX440-rUypOFJfVU1LTElZUUU "streamhub-sdk block diagram")

+## API Documentation

+The full jsdoc documentation can be found at http://livefyre.github.io/streamhub-sdk

 ## Content

 `streamhub-sdk/content/content` provides a structured base class to represent any Content on the web.
 Content must only have a `.body`, which is an HTML string.